Richard Ellmann

 Featured:

-Richard Ellmann (March 15 1918May 13 1987) was a prominent American/British literary critic and biographer of Irish writers such as James Joyce, Oscar Wilde, and William Butler Yeats.
-Ellmann's James Joyce (1959), for which he won the National Book Award in 1960, is considered one of the better literary biographies of the 20th century and the 1982 revised edition of the work was similarly recognised with the award of the James Tait Black Memorial Prize.
+Richard David Ellmann, FBA (March 15, 1918 – May 13, 1987) was an American literary critic and biographer of the Irish writers James Joyce, Oscar Wilde, and William Butler Yeats.
+He won the U.S. National Book Award for Nonfiction for James Joyce (1959), which is one of the most acclaimed literary biographies of the 20th century.
+Its 1982 revised edition was similarly recognised with the award of the James Tait Black Memorial Prize.
+Ellmann was a liberal humanist, and his academic work focused on the major modernist writers of the twentieth century.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Richard Ellmann" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Richard Ellmann" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools